coderespawn/dungeon-architect-ue4-tutorials-v2/source/builder_grid.rst

 Grid Builder
 ============

 The `Grid Builder` generates a dungeon by scattering rooms across the map and connecting them with corridors.
-The builder supports height variations (stairs)
+This builder supports height variations (stairs)

 .. figure:: /images/tutorial/06/02.jpg
    :align: center